Skip to main content

 Prevent Unencrypted Traffic🔴 no

-allows plaintext HTTP and checks only the easily spoofable Host Header (client-settable)
+allows plaintext HTTP and checks only the easily spoofable Host header (client-settable)

 🟢 yes